How Do Air Conditioners Work?

 The result is a continuous cycle of heat and humidity being removed from indoor air, cool air returning to the home, and heat and humidity exiting the home.

-Now that you have a basic understanding of how air conditioners work, let’s dig a little deeper and describe the entire AC cooling process.
+Now that you have a basic understanding of how air conditioners work, let’s dig a little deeper and describe the entire AC cooling process:

 - The thermostat, which is typically mounted on a wall in a central location within the home, monitors and controls the temperature of the indoor air.
+Smart home integration allows many modern thermostats to optimize this for maximum energy efficiency.

 - The AC cooling process starts when the thermostat senses the air temperature needs to be lowered and sends signals to the central air conditioning system components both inside and outside the home to start running.